“Go to school, get a good job, and make a lot of money.”

 After arriving back to Atlanta to begin my Fall 2007 Semester at GSU, I started looking for opportunities to design for other people.
 I was able to get a friend of mine to help me download an older version of Adobe Creative Suite onto my computer.
 I was ready and equipped with all the software I’d need to take on the city of Atlanta.
 My first client was a group of guys who were starting an entertainment company.
 They offered me $25 in exchange for designing their flyer.
 I took it.
 I ended up doing several flyers for them over a period a months.
 Looking back, those designs were horrendous, but I was super-pumped!
 I was making my own money, $25 at a time.
 This led to them telling other people about my work, which brought in other clients.

 After keeping my mentor updated on my journey over the past few months, he challenged me to increase my prices.
 I was pretty darn scared, to be quite honest.
 I wasn’t sure if I was ready yet, but I took on the challenge.
 What happened next changed my life forever!
 Somebody actually paid!!!
 For the first time, I had set my own prices and someone paid it.
-This led to me exploring other areas of design such as web, brand identity, stationery design, etc. I eventually learned how to design and edit websites using WordPress.
-Shout out to WordPress!!!
+As a result, I began exploring other areas of design such as web, brand identity, and stationery design.
+I eventually learned how to design and edit websites using WordPress.
+Shout out to WordPress!
 What happened next was amazing.
-I was offered an opportunity to be the “design guy” for the college ministry of a megachurch that I had been attending while in college.
-For those of you who don’t know, New Birth is one of the largest churches in the country.
+I was offered an opportunity to be the “design guy” for the college ministry of a mega-church that I had been attending while in college.
+For those of you who don’t know, New Birth was one of the largest churches in the country at the time.
 So, to have the opportunity to be the main designer of their college ministry was huge.
 The beauty of all of this was that I learned how to maintain an ongoing relationship with a client.
 Plus the work I did for them was pretty awesome!
 They were so impressed with the work that other ministries within the church asked for my services as well.
 I ended up designing the website for their annual youth conference and their annual youth calendar.
-My name became a buzz word around the church in regards to designing.
-Like I said, that was huge!
+I had created a buzz for myself around the church in regards to designing.
+Like I said, this was huge!

 NOW I’M IN BUSINESS

-On February of 2008, my next amazing thing happened.
+On February of 2008, something even more amazing happened.
 I launched my first business as a designer.
-By now, I was already taking on a few projects while juggling my workload as a college student.
+By now, I was already taking on a few projects while juggling my classes as a college student.
 I created a simple business plan, I set my hourly rate, and I drafted a list of services I would offer.
 I was officially in business.
 I was living my dream.
 I spent the last years of college building a business rather than looking for a degree to be my ticket to success.
 I created my own success.
 I was doing what I loved.
 My time was spent planning, strategizing, and solving problems.
 This became my fun.
 I was not only designing for other people, I was designing the life I wanted.
 A life that was independent; free.
-It was during these years that I learned what I valued, what I’m passionate about, and what I want to do.
+It was during these years that I learned what I valued, what I was passionate about, and what I wanted to do.
 While my friends and peers were working jobs they hated and taking classes in majors they had no interest in, I was leveraging my skills and resources to create my own success.
-Georgia State University became my training ground where I used every class project and networking opportunity to showcase my work, my skills, and my ideas.
+Georgia State University became my training ground.
+I used every class project and networking opportunity to showcase my work, my skills, and my ideas.
 Life became filled with purpose and fulfillment.
 Everything I did had some form of connection to what I valued and what I loved.

 From the day I had that epiphany in my Marketing class to this very day, I’ve had more amazing experiences than I can count.
 I think that day was a day that I began to embrace the possibility in myself like never before.
-I’ve always been the type of person who steps outside the box, but this time it had very huge rewards.
-Today, I’m building my first company – 4th Park Studios, I have more clients than I can handle, I get paid to do what I love, I have friendships and relationships that I value deeply, and I’m living a life that I believe in.
-I feel like this is only the beginning.
-I’m only 24.
+I’ve always been the type of person to step outside the box, but this time it had very huge rewards.
+Since that day in my Marketing class, I’ve been on an exciting journey.
+I’ve had the privilege of building an agency called 4THPARK with a team of design thinkers and storytellers, working with clients that have made a difference in the world, getting paid to do what I love, having friendships and relationships that I value deeply, and living a life that I believe in.
+Even though it’s been a few years, I still feel like this is only the beginning.
 There are so many more experiences and opportunities that await.
 I want to start other companies.
 I have other ideas I want to experiment with.
 I want to travel and see the world.
-These are just a few of my 100 Life Goals.
+These are just a few goals from my 100 Life Goals.

 SO, WHY DID I WRITE THIS?